smartdevicelink/sdl_evolution/proposals/0310-PerformInteractionMultipick.md

 </interface>
 ```

-On older head units, the app might request a multipick `performInteraction` but the head unit would ignore the parameter of `multiPickConfirmationButtonText` and the response would only end up being a single choiceID.
+On older head units, the app might request a multiselect `performInteraction` but the head unit would ignore the parameter of `multiselectConfirmationButtonText` and the response would only end up being a single choiceID.

-If a multipick PI times out, then SDL shall send a response of `TIMED_OUT` with no choices.
+If a multiselect PI times out, then SDL shall send a response of `TIMED_OUT` with no choices.

 Plus the headunit can note that it supports form field text and images through `TextFieldName` in the MOBILE_API
 ```xml